bigskysoftware/intercooler-js/www/_posts/2016-1-18-rescuing-rest.md

 #### The Theory

-First, let us review the (claimed) advantages of the REST style of architecture are:
+First, let us review the (claimed) advantages of the REST style of architecture.
+From the Wikipedia article:

 * Performance
 * Scalability